n0hup/cloudclamp/README.md

 ## Why?

 I am tired of dealing with configuration files and interpreters that has the expresiveness of Go, safetiness of C and performance of Ruby.
-Illegal configuration must be made impossible by the type system, compilation has to check as much as possible and using all language features is a must.
+Illegal configuration must be made impossible by the type system.
 ADTs are great for this.
+Compilation has to check as much as possible and using all language features is a must.
 C# has libraries for pretty much every single vendor out there or it is trivial to implement the lacking support.
 There is a giant community of senior software engineers available on StackOverflow or LinkedIN.
 Debugging and performance tracing is largely solved.

 ## Usage